What Is Post-Quantum Encryption and Why It Matters Now

 But that's dangerously wrong.

-Quantum computers aren't a future threat — they're a present reality.
+Post-quantum encryption isn't a future-state conversation — it's an urgent present-tense problem.
+Quantum computers aren't a future threat; they're a rapidly maturing reality.
 And here's the uncomfortable truth: the encryption protecting your most sensitive files today will be obsolete the moment a sufficiently powerful quantum machine comes online.

 Not in ten years.
 The moment it happens.